williamjroche/Autonomous_drone/README.md

 - Includes both **5V and 3.3V outputs** for versatility
 - **KiCad files included** for open access
 - **Gerber, BOM, and Pick-and-Place files** included for quick ordering
-  - *Designed for JLCPCB with SMD-only assembly*
+  - *I used JLCPCB with SMD-only assembly*

 ---